 Safety in the workplace

 According to the company statement, ISO 45001 will become the international standard in occupational safety and health protection for the entire Gerresheimer Group.
 At the same time, the company wants to show that it is living up to its social responsibility by achieving internationally recognized ISO 45001 certification.
 Gerresheimer claims that the company is making every effort to demonstrably reduce the risk of injuries, accidents and work-related illnesses among its employees and is continually improving occupational safety and health protection using suitable methods and instruments as part of its management system.
+They also hired experts like law firm in Denver, CO in case of an emergency.
 ISO 45001 was published in March 2018 and will replace the previously used standard BS OHSAS 18001.
 Gerresheimer employs employees at each location who are responsible for occupational safety and health.

 Gerresheimer on the way to ISO 45001